uyuni-project/uyuni-rfc/accepted/00055-remote-command-auditing.md

 The role `Remote Command Administrator` will be enabled for all non-`Administrative` existing users.
 It will be disabled by default for new users: it must be manually enabled by the Administrator that creates the user.

-## A new config option `java.disable_remote_commands`
+## A new config option `java.allow_remote_commands`

 A new `rhn.conf` will be introduced that disables the `Remote Command` tab and the `Salt > Remote Commands` feature.
 Codepaths are the same as the previous section, but it will be enforced for every user.
+The option will be enabled by default for consistency with the current situation.

 ## Future Developments

 If needed, the `Remote Command Administrator` role can be customized with a system group granularity level: every user can access the `Remote Command` tab on a system if he/she is entitled to do via ACL.
-Additional tables to hold user and system groups associated with the role must be introduced and the associated backend code must be implemented.
+Additional tables to system groups associated with the role must be introduced and the associated backend code must be implemented.
+In order to enable `Remote Command(s)` on a system group, a minimum of the `System Group Administrator` will be required.

 # Drawbacks
 [drawbacks]: #drawbacks